owenstadheim/owenstadheim.github.io/_posts/2023-02-9-test-markdown.md

 tags: [test]
 comments: true
 ---
 Gabe is a 4 year old golden retriever who loves morning runs and swimming in the pond.
 He is extremely playful but also enjoys his afternoon naps on the couch.
-His favorite things to chew on are gof balls and crab apples.
+His favorite things to chew on are golf balls and crab apples.

 **Day in the Life of Gabe**